lexbailey/isabelle_utp_full/readme.md

     git submodule update --init --recursive

-This includes one private repo (UTP) which can be skipped if you don't need it or don't have access.

 Once everything has been cloned, you can build isabelle and all the required components using the provided build script

     ./build